-Viewing posts from 2018Posted by Peter Donovan 3 weeks, 5 days ago in policy and framing /
+Viewing posts from 2018Posted by Peter Donovan 8 hours, 1 minute ago in Events /

 In a series of talks in California in April, I was privileged to hear Walter Jehne, founder of Healthy Soils Australia, help us recognize the soil carbon sponge for what it is or can be.
 The soil carbon sponge is porous, well-aggregated soil rich in plant roots, diverse life forms, nutrient availability, air, and often holding lots of water.